The Ultimate Guide to Icelandic Liquor and Spirits

 Pure Icelandic Water

-Iceland's water originates primarily from glacial meltwater and natural springs.
-The country is home to numerous glaciers and ice caps, providing a steady supply of pure, mineral-rich water.
 Icelandic water undergoes natural filtration as it passes through layers of volcanic rock and lava fields.
-This volcanic filtration process helps remove impurities, resulting in exceptionally clean and clear water, which lends itself well to brewing and distilling smooth liquors.
+This volcanic filtration process helps remove impurities, resulting in exceptionally clean and clear water — an excellent base for brewing and distilling smooth liquors.

-Unique Natural Ingredients
+Diverse Natural Ingredients

 Rich Historical Heritage

-1. Brennivín
+1. Brennivin

 2. Flóki Whiskey